 (a) What is the use?
 Is the use a priority public use?

-(b) Where would the use be conducted?
-Describe the specific areas of the refuge that will be used: habitat types and acres involved; key fish, wildlife, and plants that occur in or use that habitat; and the proportion of total refuge acreage and the specific habitat type involved.
-Include a description of other areas that may be affected incidental to the specific use, such as access to the destination area and storage of equipment.
-This information may be described in writing and on a map.
+(b) Where would the use be conducted? ( habitat types and acres involved; key fish, wildlife, and plants that occur in or use that habitat; and the proportion of total refuge acreage and the specific habitat type involved.

-(c) When would the use be conducted?
-Describe the time of year and day, and duration of the use.
+(c) When would the use be conducted? (time of year/day and duration)

-(d) How would the use be conducted?
-Describe the techniques to be used, types of equipment required, and number of people per given period.
-Include supporting uses and associated facilities, structures and improvements as appropriate, e.g., boating and boat ramps to support fishing, camping and campsites to support hunting, etc.
+(d) How would the use be conducted? (techniques to be used, types of equipment required, and number of people per given period.
+Include supporting uses and associated facilities, structures and improvements as appropriate, e.g., boating and boat ramps to support fishing, camping and campsites to support hunting, etc.)